 - There are two prizes awarded each year, one for JMC majors and one for PCM majors.
-The maximum award is $1,500 per student.
+The maximum award is $3,000 per project.
 Amounts awarded will be based on the budget request and justification.
 Funds can only be provided for expenses that will be incurred in the course of doing the reporting or research project; funds cannot be used to provide a stipend to the student or reimburse for money spent on a previously completed project.
 All applications must include a detailed budget and budget justification.

 - What kinds of project ideas get funded?
 When can the money be used?
 Mentored research or creative projects eligible for funding can include special honors projects, projects that grow out of a class or independent study, collaborative projects with a faculty member or projects independently conceived by the student.
 The award must result in a tangible paper, story or creative work, or the presentation of such at a conference or festival.
 The funding is available for use during the spring semester or summer.